Skip to content

 A: No. Memory adapter is unchanged—it's local-only and has no ingress.

-Q: Can I use multiple brokers now?
+Q: Can I use multiple brokers?

 Q: What if my adapter doesn't implement optional methods?